rnajena/sugar/docs/src/tutorial_misc.rst

 More bits and pieces
 ====================

-.. rubric:: Adaptors
+.. rubric:: Adapters

-Sugar provides adaptors to convert sequence objects to the corresponding sequence objects in the Biopython and Biotite libraries, and vice versa.
+Sugar provides adapters to convert sequence objects to the corresponding sequence objects in the Biopython and Biotite libraries, and vice versa.

 .. runblock:: pycon